 Protection focuses on matters relating to protection products, including health insurance.
 As well as regulatory issues, the Group also addresses genetic and medical advancements and patterns of mortality and morbidity.

 Prudential Regulation deals with developments and trends in prudential regulation, monitoring and formulating responses to prudential regulation related consultations, particularly Solvency II.

 Regulation, UK & EU responds to proposed changes to the regulation of our industry with particular focus on FCA publications, changes to practices within FCA, EU Directives and their implementation into UK legislation and regulations.

 Risk Management considers the implications of changes, economic conditions and external environmental issues affecting life assurance and investment firms, on member firms' risk policies and enterprise risk management frameworks.

 Taxation addresses all UK tax matters with HMRC and other relevant bodies and provides technical support to members.

-Workplace Benefits reviews, researches and reports on changes, economic conditions and external environmental issues affecting life assurance and investment firms, active or considering a presence, in the workplace.
+Workplace Benefits - Health and Wellbeing reviews, researches and reports on changes, economic conditions and external environmental issues affecting life assurance and investment firms, active or considering a presence, in the workplace.